General Agent Evaluation

 To obtain a more stable measure, we compute a weighted aggregate score across all benchmark instances.
-Under the assumption that benchmarks are independent of one another, this yields an effective sample size of n = 650.
-The corresponding 95\% delta‑method confidence‑interval half‑width for the aggregated score is substantially smaller—typically in the range of 4–5 percentage points.
-Thus, while individual benchmark scores have relatively wide uncertainty due to limited sample sizes, the aggregated metric provides a more reliable estimate of overall agent performance.
-It is important to note that these levels of statistical uncertainty are standard across existing agentic leaderboards.
-Most widely used agent‑evaluation platforms report confidence intervals on the order of only a few percentage points, reflecting the inherent variability of evaluations conducted on datasets of similar size.
+Under the assumption that benchmarks are independent of one another, this yields an effective sample size of $n=550$ per agent-model configuration.
+The corresponding 95\% delta-method confidence-interval half-width for the aggregated score is substantially smaller, typically in the range of 4--5 percentage points.
+The paper's central claims operate at even larger aggregation levels: backbone-model contrasts aggregate across 5 architectures $\times$ 550 instances $= 2{,}750$ observations per model (giving a 95\% CI half-width of approximately $\pm 1.8$pp), and the $\eta^2$ variance decomposition in Section~\ref{sec:variance} uses all ${\sim}8{,}250$ observations across 15 closed-source agent configurations.
+At these sample sizes, the model-axis \opus{}-vs-\gpt{} gap (26pp, aggregated across architectures and benchmarks) and similar cross-model differences are highly significant, even though within-benchmark comparisons at $n=100$ remain noisy.
+These levels of statistical uncertainty are standard across existing agentic leaderboards: most widely used agent-evaluation platforms report confidence intervals on the order of only a few percentage points, reflecting the inherent variability of evaluations on datasets of similar size.

-To enhance statistical power when comparing benchmarks, we employ McNemar’s test for pairwise analysis.
-This allows us to determine if one configuration significantly outperforms another by isolating performance discrepancies on identical tasks.